-General questions and concerns can be discussed with Office of Student Services.
-Please email Monica Capacci at monica.capacci@dellarte.it o 24 Hour Emergency Phone
+General questions and concerns can be discussed with Office of Student Life staff during regular office hours.

 A Guardian will be living at the villa and is available for reference.
 When you are in need of emergency assistance after hours, please inform the Guardian by calling the Emergency Phone.